Mars Inc. wants to be a green company. The problem is where its chocolate comes from.

 PERU

-Source: ICCO and Gro
+Source: ICCO and Gro Intelligence

 World Cocoa Production